-2023 GAP is made possible thanks to private funding through Artist Trust's community of donors.
+2023 GAP is made possible thanks to Artist Trust's community of donors.
 No public funds are used towards this program.
 Deep appreciation to participants in our statewide artist focus groups, the Artist Trust Strategic Vision and Stewardship Committee and Racial Equity Committee, Board of Trustees, and staff.